monsoonmaelstrom/book2/book2.md

 “You too,” Davy tells me.

 Giorgi and I enter through the front door, which is unlocked despite the shop being unoccupied.
 The shop isn’t quite trashed, but it’s not far from it.
-Someone clearly either didn’t care if anyone knew they were here or wanted to make sure anyone who came looking knew they were here.
+There’s a haze of soot high on the walls and ceiling that I don’t remember seeing before.
+Someone clearly either didn’t care if anyone knew they were here or wanted to make sure anyone who came looking *knew* they were here.
 My money is on the latter.

 “Do you know where Reese lives?”
 I ask Giorgi as I poke around.